Frequently Asked Technical Questions:

-Upon completion of your transcripts, we will email the documents to you through our conversion and file transfer process
+Upon completion of your transcripts, we will email the documents to you in a Word document.

 I have a 50 minute audio file that is broken into 10 small files.
 Can I send it this way?

 Yes.
 We can work with fragmented files or several small files.
-Please know that files submitted in this manner require time to download, adjust for continuity and prepare for transcribing.
+Please know that files submitted in this manner may require additional time to download, adjust for continuity and prepare for transcribing.